 Frank London has elaborately indulged in soundtracks, stage work, TV appearances (including a Klezmatics cameo in Sex and the City) and added his tones to Maurice El Medioni's legendary piano playing on Medioni's album Café Oran, and has returned with just another proper band outfit – The Glass House Orchestra!
 Conceived to commemorate the near extinction of Jewish Hungarian culture during WWII, the project rapidly grew into an even bigger adventure, doing just that – but picking up on the heritage and reviving it for good, on top of that.

 And on Frank London goes – you better keep an eye on him and the outings of his ever-changing outfits!

-The Glass House Orchestra's debut album Glass House Orchestra – Astro-Hungarian Jewish Music is out on Piranha Records on 21 July 2017 and available as download & streaming.
+The Glass House Orchestra's debut album Glass House Orchestra – Astro-Hungarian Jewish Music was released on Piranha Records on 21 July 2017 and is available to stream & download.

 Ballkan World Music Management

 Frank London (trumpet)

 Aaron Alexander (drums)